School of Computing Scholarships

 Scholarships are normally awarded annually for three years (36 months) for a full-time PhD student, subject to satisfactory progression through each year of study.
 They are awarded on a competitive basis and interview performance will be taken into account.

 Graduate Teaching Assistantships

 Some scholarships are awarded as Graduate Teaching Assistantships (GTA).
 GTAs are both registered students, in receipt of a scholarship, and employees of the University with teaching responsibilities.
 GTAs will hold two mutually dependent contracts providing a combined package of fees, salary and maintenance grant.

 Tuition fees at the home/EU rate will be paid by the School of Computing on behalf of the student.
-Students from overseas will receive the same contribution to their fees (£4,179 in 2017/18) but will need to demonstrate that they can fund the difference between overseas and home fees.
+Students from overseas will receive the same contribution to their fees (£4,327 in 2019/20) but will need to demonstrate that they can fund the difference between overseas and home fees totalling £19,336.

 Other funding sources

 The Alumni Research Scholarship, for alumni of the University of Kent, is open to applicants from any subject.
 The successful candidate will be selected on the basis of academic excellence, achievements to date in their chosen field, their communication skills and their contribution to the life of the University community.